percona/percona-toolkit/docs/pt-galera-log-explainer.rst

     It is useful when logs are very sparse and already organized by nodes.

 ``--skip-merge``
     Disable the ability to merge log files together.
-Can be used when every nodes have the same wsrep_node_name
+Can be used when every nodes have the same ``wsrep_node_name``

 ``-v``, ``--verbosity``
     ``-v``: display in the timeline every mysql info the tool used ``-vv``: internal tool debug

 ``--pxc-operator``
     Analyze logs from Percona PXC operator.
-Operator logs should be automatically detected (see --skip-operator-detection).
+Operator logs should be automatically detected (see ``--skip-operator-detection``).
-    It will prevent logs from being merged together, add operator specific regexes, and fine-tune regexes for logs taken from pt-k8s-debug-collector
+    It will prevent logs from being merged together, add operator specific regexes, and fine-tune regexes for logs taken from ``pt-k8s-debug-collector``.
     Off by default because it negatively impacts performance for non-k8s setups.

 ``--skip-operator-detection``